Search our directory

 One –two days per week a Social Worker is based in Ashburton to provide social work support; groups and a cafe get-together.

-One week in four a Social Worker is based on the West Coast to provide social work support; groups and a cafe get-together.
+A Field Officer is based on the West Coast to provide social work support; groups and a cafe get-together.

 Carers’ Support Groups: